liam-nguyen/note/wiki/docs/Algorithm/Stanford/Topic - Hash Table.md

 #### Separate chaining

-Separate Chaining allows each slot to hold a reference to a collection of items.
+Separate Chaining allows each bucket to hold a reference to a collection of items.
 It allows many items to exist at the same location in the hash table.

 ![](figures/separate-chaining.jpg)

+Separate chaining is literally an array of linked lists.
+But it’s not a great fit for modern CPUs.
+It has a lot of overhead from pointers and tends to scatter little linked list nodes around in memory which isn’t great for cache usage. [^3]

 #### Open addressing

-In **open addressing**, all elements occupy the hash table itself.
-That is, each table entry contains either an element of the dynamic set or NIL.
-When searching for an element, we systematically examine table slots until either we find the desired element or we have ascertained that the element is not in the table.
-No lists and no elements are stored outside the table, unlike in chaining.
+In **open addressing**, all elements live directly in the bucket array, with one element per slot.
+If two elements collide in the same bucket, we find a different empty bucket to use instead.

+Storing all entries in a single big contiguous array is great for keeping the memory representation simple and fast.
+But it makes all of the operations on the hash table more complex.
+When inserting an entry, its bucket may be full, sending us to look at another bucket.
+That bucket itself may be occupied and so on.
+This process of finding an available bucket is called **probing** and the order that you examine buckets is a *probe sequence*. [^3]

 #### Linear probing

-One of the simplest re-hashing functions is +1(or -1) on a collision, i.e. look in the neighboring slot in the table.
+One of the simplest re-hashing functions is +1(or -1) on a collision, i.e. look in the neighboring bucket in the table.
 It calculates new address extremely quickly.

 A disadvantage to linear probing is the tendency for clustering: items become clustered in the table.